 Ohio University’s MSW Program prepares social workers to work with rural families and communities.
 This focus was selected because Ohio University is located in an Appalachian and rural area that has been traditionally underserved by social workers.

-Program Concentrations
+Program Specialization

 In the final year, students obtain advanced level training in Clinical Social Work, while also gaining some exposure to macro level practice.
 These are the foci identified by area employers as those most needed in the region.
-Please note that this programmatic structure is beneficial also because only Clinical Social Workers qualify for National Health Service Corps Loan Reimbursement and Clinical licensure in most states.
+Please note that this programmatic structure is beneficial also because only clinical social workers qualify for National Health Service Corps Loan Reimbursement and Clinical licensure in most states.